chinmaypurav/penny-expense-manager/Writerside/topics/Application-Overview.md

 # Application Overview

-The application can track all the incomes, expenses, along with internal transfers withing accounts as well.
+The application can track all the incomes, expenses, along with internal transfers within accounts as well.

 ## Accounts